gmacario/wtf-docs/README.md

 **WTF** is the acronym for "**W**ha**T** I **F**orgot?**" (no, this is not [what you probably thought...](http://s2.quickmeme.com/img/d0/d0374478557798edfc964afd006512de457207f70346d8e2ef524a98afd73578.jpg))

-This is the main project repository of the WTF Team at [Hackagton droidcon Italy 2016](http://it.droidcon.com/2016/hackathon-droidcon-italy/).
+This is the main project repository of the WTF Team at [Hackaton droidcon Italy 2016](http://it.droidcon.com/2016/hackathon-droidcon-italy/).

 ### Team Members